Licensing and exams

 If requesting verification from the Washington State Board to be sent to another State Board, go online and follow the instructions for requesting a license or exam verification.

-No. The person verifying your work should preferably be licensed, but could also be someone who was closely involved in the work and can verify that the description of the work is accurate.
+No. The person verifying your work must be licensed.
+Your verifier could be someone who was closely involved in the work and can verify that the description of the work is accurate.
 An example would be a contractor, co-owner, governmental agency or another engineer employee of the business.

 Your application will be processed for the next scheduled exam.
 There are no exceptions.